-Condenser microphones are better suited to pick up really delicate sounds with a lot of detail and accuracy.
-To do this, condenser mics have a diaphragm (which is a lightweight membrane) inside them.
-Sound pressure causes this diaphragm to move, which then creates an output.
+Condenser microphones are best suited to pick up very delicate sounds with a lot of detail and accuracy.
+This is especially if the sound is soft and subtle.
+To do this, condenser microphones make extensive use of a diaphragm: a lightweight membrane inside them.
+Sound pressure causes this diaphragm to move, thereby creating the output.

-More importantly, condenser mics requite power from an external source (referred to as “phantom power”).
-This is what creates an extremely high output.
+More importantly, condenser mics require power from an external source: phantom power.
+This is what creates the extremely high output it is known for.

-To take care of these things, you won’t need to sell an arm and a leg.
-They are very easy to maintain and a little care will see these mics lasting for many years.
+to maintain a dynamic microphone, you will not have to stress yourself.
+They are very easy to maintain, as a little care will see these microphones lasting for many years.

 Cardioid Polar Pattern

-The polar pattern is one thing that people often get confused about when they’re looking at microphones.
-A polar pattern basically refers to the microphone’s ability to hear sounds coming from different directions.
+A polar pattern explains a microphone’s ability to hear sounds coming from different directions.

-Basically, both of these mics would listen to anything in 180 degrees to the front of the microphone.
-However, for the best sound, it’s best to place the microphone directly in front of the sound source.
+Given the polar pattern, the Shure SM48 and SM58 will pick up sounds without 180 degrees from the front.
+However, for the best sound, it is best to place the microphone directly in front of the sound source.

 150 ohms Output Impedance

-Basically, impedance refers to some kind of AC voltage resistance.
-Hence why it is measured in Ohms, if you remember your High School Physics.
-Generally, most microphones come with an impedance of less than 200 ohms.
+Impedance refers to the degree of AC voltage resistance and is measured in Ohms.
+Most microphones come with an impedance below 200 ohms.

-If you want to see what high impedance values cause, then check electric guitars.
-Many electrical guitars have pickups with high impedance.
-So, they tend to lose a bit of their top-end sound, when the cable gets too long.
-And by too long we are talking about cable lengths of just 30 feet.
+If you are keen to know what high impedance value can cause, you can observe electric guitars.
+This is because many electric guitars have pickups with high impedance.
+As a result, they tend to lose a bit of their top-end sound when the cable gets too long.

-The box housing these two microphones are nearly identical, and so are the contents inside the box.
-In the box, you get the microphone, of course, a stand clip, and a carrying pouch.
+The content, as well as the box housing these two microphones are nearly identical.
+In the box, there is the microphone, stand clip, and a carrying pouch.